 Using this point of view, the writer can add their commentary using the personal pronouns “I.” This allows for their thoughts, impressions, and explanations regarding the choices and actions of the ancestor they are writing about.
 When the writer refers to the ancestor or the individuals that interact with this relative, they’ll use the third person pronouns of “he,” “she,” “they,” etc.

-The challenge is if the narrator wants to use the pronoun “we” as that can be very confusing to a reader.
-Did the writer mean we, which includes the author and additional living relations in present day or did the author mean we, which involves the relative from the past and the author at that time?
-Or does it mean something else?
-Be very careful if you chose to write a family history that includes commentary when you encounter a ‘we’ situation.
+The challenge is if the narrator wants to use the pronoun “we”, that can be very confusing to a reader.
+Did the writer mean “we”, which includes the author and additional living relations in present-day, or did the author mean “we”, which involves the relative from the past and the author at that time?
+Or does “we” mean something else?

 Does It Meet The Standards?